-Moking is the biggest single preventable cause of disease and premature death in Devon.
-It is estimated that 1,225 people die from smoking related illness every year in the Devon County Council area.
+S moking is the biggest single preventable cause of disease and premature death in Devon.
+It is estimated that 1,227 people die from smoking related illness every year in the Devon County Council area.
 Over the last few years we have made impressive progress in reducing the proportion of people smoking in Devon, but we still need to do more to stop people being harmed or killed by tobacco.
 I am confident that our updated strategy will continue to address this major public health challenge.

-Dr Virginia Pearson Director of Public Health, Devon County Council this revised tobacco control strategy continues to be of paramount importance, particularly in addressing health inequalities.
+Dr Virginia Pearson Director of Public Health, Devon County Council his revised tobacco control strategy continues to be of paramount importance, particularly in addressing health inequalities.
 There will be new opportunities to seize as stronger links are made with key partners in the Alliance.
-The first Smokefree Devon Alliance strategy was launched in 2009 but was swiftly followed by a change to a coalition government in 2010.
-It is notable that the new government recognised the social and economic burden of smoking on individuals and communities and swiftly developed their own Tobacco Plan in 2011.
-I look forward to driving smoking prevalence in Devon even further downwards.
+The first Smokefree Devon Alliance strategy was launched in 2009 and then amended following the publication of the coalition government's Tobacco Plan in 2011.
+The current government plans to publish a new Tobacco Control Strategy for England this year and this will inform our strategic approach in the future.
+The social and economic burden of smoking on individuals and communities is significant and I look forward to driving smoking prevalence in Devon even further downwards.